 As early as the 1950s, MLB executives and scouts realized there was an opportunity to recruit boys from the DR at little cost and high reward.
 Since wages are generally very low, any amount of money in a signing bonus and promised salary was a windfall.

 Unfortunately, with this discovery also came problems.
-Boys were a commodity for the business of baseball and it was common for them to go to training camps as young as the age of 10 or 11 with the promise of big signing bonuses.
+Boys were a commodity for the business of baseball, and it was common for them to go to training camps as young as the age of 10 or 11 with the promise of big signing bonuses.
 Many of these facilities had deplorable conditions.
 The boys would spend all their time playing baseball, neglecting their studies and their health, playing through injuries or receiving sub-par medical attention.
 Living conditions had boys in shacks with no windows or running water.
 It quickly became a crisis.

 In addition to long-term personal injury, this led to significant problems when the boys failed to sign a contract with a Major League Team.
 They would leave the camp unhealthy and uneducated and try to assimilate back into their community with a sense of shame because they were unable to fulfill their perceived duty to their family by earning a contract and associated signing bonus.
-Rather than taking the boys and their families out of poverty, this practice instead perpetuated the poverty and in fact, made it worse.
+Rather than taking the boys and their families out of poverty, this practice instead perpetuated the poverty and often made it worse.

 Joshua 1:Nine hopes to go one step further.
 Less than 1% of all Dominican boys who want to play baseball will ever sign with MLB and less than 1% of those boys will ever make it to America to have a chance to play at the minor league level.
 The percentage that moves from the minors to the majors is even smaller still.
-It is a very small chance but a chance we want to encourage and advance if the boys have the dream and adequate skill.
-Beyond baseball however, we want to do more.
+It is a very small chance, but a chance we want to encourage and advance if the boys have the dream and adequate skill.
+Beyond baseball, however, we want to do more.